 In March 2002, the Authority extended assistance to include the installation of renewable energy systems to replace unreliable and high cost diesel generators for the home.
-During 2012-13 one application for RAPS was approved with the loan totalling \$50,000.
+During 2013-14 there were no applications for RAPS approved.

 Natural Disasters

 The Board approved in late 2011 that, when a natural disaster occurs, the Board will meet to determine the amount of support that the Authority will assist with.